cmswalker/scroll-swipe/README.md

 ###Instantiate
 ```
-var sd = new ScrollDetect({
+var sd = new ScrollSwipe({
-	target: document, // Element must be a single dom-node per ScrollDetect Instance
+	target: document, // Element must be a single dom-node per ScrollSwipe Instance
 	scrollSensitivity: 0, // The lower the number, the more sensitive
 	touchSensitivity: 0, // The lower the number, the more senitive
 	scrollCb: scrollCb,  // The action you wish to perform when a scroll reacts (details below)